Jabher/cornerjs/README.md

 Load is called on event appearance in DOM three, unload - on removal, alter - on attribute change.
 'template_url' has priority over 'template', overwrite is condition if content should be replaced.

+if you initialise only {alter: } function, it automatically gets bind to load also.
+This is done to implement easily all the actions to be done on both load and alter, such as include directive

 Local scope contains following by default:
 {